mattmaynes2/java-tftp/README.md

 ## Running Instructions

+**Note** All transfers take place from the present working directory of the respective project.
+For example a write operation from the client will write from `project-root/client/`

 ### Server
 - To run the server, run the server project from eclipse.
 - To shutdown the server, type `shutdown` in the servers command line interface.